hoytpr/Lacto_genome/checkm.md

 ```
 The `data` folder conatined the required pre-determined CheckM marker set `checkm_data_2015_01_16.tar.gz`

-The `bins` folder contained the PrHT3 assemblies as contigs, and all Lactococcus lactis
+The `bins` folder contained the PrHT3 assemblies as contigs, and several
-genomes (in fasta format) downloaded from NCBI RefSeq.
+relevant Lactococcus lactis genomes (in fasta format) downloaded from NCBI RefSeq.

 The `lacout` folder holds analytics of the CheckM software inferred by NCBI
 genomes